Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 ]

 #Block(color: yellow)[
-  *Key insight:*
-  The duality principle is built into the axioms --- AND and OR appear symmetrically.
+  Duality is built into the axioms --- AND and OR appear symmetrically.

-  This structural symmetry gives us free theorems: every proof yields TWO results!
+  Every proof yields TWO results automatically!
 ]

 #Block(color: blue)[